 We endeavour to maintain a comprehensive database of every tender in Australia and this includes all different types of tender including invited tenders.
 We include invited tenders so that you can at least identify tender opportunities that you are missing out on and also identify potential sub-contract opportunities.

-There are a number of circumstances which may give rise to an Invited Tender:
+There are a number of circumstances that may give rise to an Invited Tender:

 - The tender may relate to a panel arrangement, common use agreement or standing offer arrangement through which only suppliers who have already been approved are invited to tender.